chazzka/clanekforest/clanek.md

 > Figure X Isolation Forest with 40% contamination.

-In order to demonstrate , we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
+Other notable parameters with huge impact on the result are In order to demonstrate , we prepared a dataset containing 25% anomalies and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies).
 The result of the experiment shows Figure X.